Onther-Tech/tokyo-input/README.md

         use_time_bonus : Boolean,
         use_amount_bonus : Boolean,

-        // gave additional bonus for time and ether amount.
+        // give additional bonus for time and ether amount.
         // bonus_time_stage should be sorted in ascending.
         // bonus_amount_stage should be sorted in descending. time_bonuses : [